AmlanJSarmah/configs.old/README.md

 15. Starship prompt
 16. exa (an alternative to ls)
 17. dmenu
-18. Drunst
+18. Drunst (notification daemon)
-19. 19.
-Brillo (for brightness, look AUR)
+19. Brillo (for brightness, look AUR)

 ### Resources
 There are a no of resources that helped mw with the config specially with Neovim, Picom and Rofi.
 Here is the list of all the resources